-This module develops an understanding of various techniques used to generate procedural content in games, tools and common media editing packages to a cutting-edge standard.
-In addition to this students are also taught further graphics, games and general programming techniques and practices.
+This module develops an understanding of various techniques and associated mathematics used to generate procedural content in games, tools and common media editing packages.
+In addition students are also taught advanced graphics and GPGPU techniques.

-The aim of this module is to provide the student with: the knowledge to create and correctly apply procedural techniques to solve problems in computer graphics and content generation pipelines while building experience developing game applications.
+The aim of this module is to provide the student with: the knowledge to create and correctly apply procedural techniques, with an understanding of the underpinning mathematics to solve problems in computer graphics and content generation pipelines while building experience developing game applications.

 By the end of this module the student should be able to:

 1. Critically evaluate Procedural techniques for use in game and tool development.